Article

 New account growth odds 70% chance of 10K+ in first week Below 20%

 The two platforms are not competitors in your strategy — they are complementary.
 Use TikTok for reach and discovery, and Instagram for depth and loyalty.
+To understand how TikTok's algorithm evaluates its signals, read TikTok algorithm and reach.
+To understand the real role of followers on TikTok, read do followers affect your reach on TikTok?
+For the complete picture on the platform, read the complete TikTok guide.

 Share this article: